rxsio/firo-docs/docs/resources/contribution/writing-documentation.md

 - ensure that you adhere to the hierarchical folder structure.
 - use the appropriate file naming convention.
 - add the page to the navigation.
-- provide the correct metadata description. siusiak
+- provide the correct metadata description.
 - use rich Markdown components.

 ### File Naming